 - Parasitic fungi in the genus Cordyceps will alter the behavior of the host insect in order to facilitate its own spread.
 In ants, this behavior is so alarming that any individual exhibiting it is carried very far away from the colony and left to die.

 - Cordyceps isn't alone in nature, there are lots of parasites out there that are capable of modifying their host's behavior.
 And it's not just limited to other animals, some studies have suggested that Toxoplasmosis can cause psychiatric changes in humans that are infected.
 Granted, it doesn't create zombie-like behavior, but it is certainly possible that there's an organism out there that can.

 - Namely, the parasite Toxoplasma Gondii - a parasite mainly found in cats and mice - has been observed in rats to make them seek out places that reek of cat urine, instead of avoiding it like a normal rat.
+Such behavior would ensure that the rats get eaten by cats with high probability, which would allow the parasites to move on to the next stage of its development, which takes place in cats' digestive tracts.
 Studies on humans have so far implied that humans infected with it have slower reaction times, and that it possibly can "be a causative or contributory factor in various psychiatric disorders such as depression, anxiety and schizophrenia."

 - Rob Zombie is technically alive (and in a possible subversion to the standard cannibalistic tendencies, he is an ardent vegetarian).

 - Also, Mark Callaway, a.k.a.
 The Undertaker; in a case of Life Imitates Art, as he's aged and changed his style and exercise (not to mention injuries) he's gone from bulky and wearing makeup, to wiry and downright creepy looking.
 Sumbitch even said it in a recent promo spot: "I may look like the walking dead, but trust me, I am still very much alive!"